Management - project management - communication

 Landscape architect, MSc, PhD

 I studied at the former University of Horticulture and Food Industry (now called Szent István University), where I received a degree in landscape architecture, specializing in landscape design and land development.
 Afterwards I did my PhD at the Department of Landscape Ecology at the Technische Universität München.
 Starting in December 2010, I worked at the Swiss Research Institute of Organic Agriculture (FiBL, Switzerland) for half a year, and in 2011, I was one of the founders of ÖMKi, and the Director since June 2011.
 I was given the title of honorary associate professor from the University of Debrecen in 2013 and I was awarded the Péter Sárközy medal in 2015.
 I received my degree as a certified plant physician from Szent István University in 2017.
-I have two children, and according to my colleagues ÖMKi is my third child.
+I have three children, and according to my colleagues ÖMKi is my fourth child.

 I got my degree as an economist from the Carl Marx University of Economy in 1985.
 While I was still in education, and afterwards, I tried my hand jobs in various areas of business and enterprise, from the bottom to the top of the hierarchy.
 As I always had ideas about how to implement changes, and in my experience, the most practical way of doing this is from a management position, for which I already had both the experience and qualifications.
 I managed the economic activities at several companies between 1987 and 2000.
 In 2000, I took a sharp turn and found a job in public administration.
 First I worked in the economic regulation of news communication, then I moved into an economic management position again between 2002 and 2019, but this time in the public sector.
 In the spring of 2019, the winds changed and blew me towards ÖMKi.
 I found myself in a really friendly team and together we are striving to steer our world towards sustainable development.